benearnthof/rsbookclub-datadumps/README.md

 I'm doing this to double check, since I have noticed that results on the download tool for some users are incomplete.

 If you're only interested in the filtered data, clone this repo and check out the /releases directory.
-If you'd like to reproduce the filtering from the 4TB torrent follow the steps below.
+If you'd like to reproduce the filtering from the 4TB torrent, e.g. for a separate sub, follow the steps below.

 ## Part 1 -- Preprocessing of Reddit Data Dumps
 To reproduce the filtered data dumps available in the /releases directory of this repo follow these steps: